Funerals

 “Love isn’t how you feel, it’s what you do.”
 Madeline L’Engle, Wind in the Door (1974).

-Ed says that funerals are easier to lead than weddings.
+Ed said that in some ways, funerals are easier to lead than weddings.
 A funeral congregation has no need for perfection; they only hope for meaning and blessing amid the pangs of grief.
 Those at a funeral are forgiving of errors, be they mispronounced words or breaks in the flow of the program.
 It is already clear that life itself is imperfect and confusing; the service is allowed to be authentic.

-Family members often wrote poignant letters of gratitude thanking Ed for his kindness and and ability to guide them through grief with a meaningful service for their loved one.
-This was especially true in the rare occasions that a student passed away.
-After the service, Ed was there to help family and friends with what to do next.
+Family members often wrote letters of deep gratitude to Ed for his kindness and and ability to guide them through grief, especially true on the rare occasions that a student passed away.
+The first step was a meaningful service for their loved one.
+After the service, Ed would be there to help family and friends with what to do next.
 This might be how to deal with the details that death brings or simply how to keep going after a loss.

-Only a few written notes for eulogies were saved for history, but there are a few that illustrate the craft and care of this part of his ministry.
-Ed delivered the eulogy for Jesse Dotson of Fairview, North Carolina, the father of Ed’s dear son-in-law Stan Dotson, on September 10, 2000.
+Ed also delivered eulogies.
+Only a few sets of written notes for eulogies were saved for history, but these illustrate the craft and care of this crafted work.
+Ed delivered the eulogy for Jesse Dotson of Fairview, North Carolina, the father of Ed’s beloved son-in-law Stan Dotson, on September 10, 2000.
 His notes show six versions building to this final message:

 “Jesse had large hands open to other hands, welcoming to life lived in the reality of the cross and resurrection of Jesus Christ.
 Jesse had a large heart open to hearts beating rhythms of joy for he knew who he was and where he was going–a sojourner in the wilderness bound for the Promised Land.